s100projects/T35_FPGA_MODULE/README.md

 ## Toolchain ##

-The FPGA Tool-chain used for this project is the [EfinityIDE](https://efinixinc.com/products-efinity.html "Efinity IDE Toolchain") from [EfiniInc](https://efinixinc.com/ "Efinix").
+The FPGA Tool-chain used for this project is the [EfinityIDE](https://efinixinc.com/products-efinity.html "Efinity IDE Toolchain") from [Efinix Inc](https://efinixinc.com/ "Efinix").

 The Efinity IDE Toolchain is currently available with the purchase of an approved Efinity Development Board (see Efinix website for more details).